A Guide to AI Insurance App Development: Experience Insights by Biz4Group

 • Risk prediction (through machine learning algorithms).

-These models are trained on historical datasets and fine-tuned to reflect the app’s real-world context and user behavior.
+These AI models are trained on historical datasets and fine-tuned to reflect the app's real-world context and user behavior.
+Care is taken to ensure the models are interpretable and auditable an essential aspect in a high-trust domain like insurance.

 6. Workflow Integration